 If you are caught driving someone else’s car without insurance, there can be very serious consequences for both the vehicle owner and the driver.
 Accordingly, if you are caught without the correct insurance, it can lead to heavy fines, 6 to 8 penalty points and prosecution.

-The IN10 is the offence for driving without insurance and the IN12 is giving consent to someone to drive your car without insurance (Source: Penalty Points Endorsement)
+The IN10 is the offence for using a vehicle without insurance and the IN12 is giving consent to someone to drive your car without insurance (Source: Penalty Points Endorsement)

 In a real case, a young girl from London was caught driving her Mum’s car without insurance and together they received a fine of £5,000.
 (Source: This is Money)